What's the timetable?

 One watt-hour is equivalent to one watt of power consumed or generated continuously

 for one hour.
-The average New Zealand household consumes 8,000kWh or 8MWh of
+The average New Zealand household consumes 8,000kWh or 8MWh of electricity

 top

-How much electricity can
+How much electricity can one marine turbine

-The amount of power each turbine will produce depends on the speed
+The amount of power each turbine will produce depends on the speed of the tidal

 Spring tides generate more flow than neap tides, and the outgoing or ebb tide is